-All assets and liabilities held at fair value are classified as fair value through profit or loss at 30 June 2022, except for \$325 million of financial assets classified as available-for-sale (30 June 2021: nil; 31 December 2021: \$909 million).
-In the current year all of this related to the Group's retained interest in Jackson's equity securities (30 June 2021: nil; 31 December 2021: \$683 million).
+All assets and liabilities held at fair value are classified as fair value through profit or loss at 30 June 2022, except for \$325 million of financial assets classified as available-for-sale (31 December 2021: \$909 million).
+In the current year all of this related to the Group's retained interest in Jackson's equity securities (31 December 2021: \$683 million).
 All assets and liabilities held at fair value are measured on a recurring basis.
 As of 30 June 2022, the Group did not have any financial instruments that are measured at fair value on a non-recurring basis.